mozilla-extensions/ipp-addon-activator/README.md

 Notes:

-- `id`: unique identifier for the breakage kind.
 - `domains`: list of hosts for which to show the notification.
 - `message`: text displayed in the browser notification bar.
 - Testing mode is detected via the pref `extensions.ippactivator.testMode` (set to true by tests and by `npm run start`).
 In testing mode, entries from `testing.json` are appended to those in `base.json`.